 This recent article on the CDC's 2018 report on deaths in America puts an interesting spin on the need to ban rifles: falling kills a lot more people than rifles do.
 Here are some of the facts shown in the report, in 2018 there were:

 126 times more people died by accidentally falling than those killed by rifles.
 Seems like we could save more lives by banning hammers or ladders!
 Something that isn't mentioned by those trying to ban guns, of course, is how many lives are saved by rifles (and other guns) each year.
 Studies have shown that guns are used between 16 and 100 more times each year to save lives than to take lives.
 That's between 500,000 and 3 million times each year to save lives!!!
+Today I'm reposting an article from the NRA's website, 4 best concealed carry positions.
+The author includes some pros and cons for each of four options for carrying a firearm on your body.

 If you want to begin carrying a gun, it is a good idea to do some research and learn what some of the common options are.
 What works for you will depend on the gun you will be carrying, your body shape and size and the types of clothing you wear.
 My #1 piece of advice is to get a good holster with stiff sides that completely covers the trigger guard.
 A holster like this will protect the trigger to ensure the gun isn't shot accidentally while you are carrying it (this means no guns stuck in your waistband or in your jacket pocket).
 My second recommendation is to get training on how to safely draw a gun from a holster AND reholster it and then practice with an unloaded gun.
 I saw this recent story on the President Biden calling on Congress to enact "common sense" gun laws.
 By calling it common sense, they are hoping to make this gun control sound non-controversial.
 Don't fall for it.
 He's asking for universal background checks, assault weapon (standard semi-auto rifles) bans, "high" capacity magazine bans and ending immunity for gun manufacturers.